This post may contain affiliate links. Please read my disclosure policy.

 Thanks Giulietta!

-I love this post — i resonates to many of us who struggles with the decision of blogging full time.
-And I want a few slices of this delicious swedish visiting cake.
-I’ve been seeing this cake floating all over the NEt for a while now.
+I want a few slices of this delicious Swedish visiting cake.
+That browned butter! 😍 I’ve been seeing this cake floating all over the NEt for a while now.
 Need to try asap!

 You definitely should Kiran – it deserves all the hype!